chrismamo1/ColorSVG/README.md

 Original idea and code by [djdmorrison](https://github.com/djdmorrison) from his [Visual Studio Code Icon Generator](https://github.com/djdmorrison/vs-code-icon) project.

 Modifications to the code linked above have been made.
 Licensed under the [MIT License](https://github.com/maticbasle/ColorSVG/blob/master/LICENSE)

+All rights reserved with the respective owners of the icons used in the project.